CADS-WSSU/WSSU-AI-Ethics-Modules/Ethical AI in Writing/README.md

 ## Learning Outcomes of this Module

-* **Ethical Self-Awareness:** The student will demonstrate an ethical self-awareness of the fundamental principles that consciously or unconsciously influence one’s ethical conduct and ethical thinking.
+* Students will apply ethical and responsible AI principles in the writing process.
-* **Understanding different AI Ethical principles/concepts:** The student will demonstrate an understanding of the different AI ethical frameworks and be able to explain the principles.
+* Students will demonstrate a deep understanding of ethical implications and responsible AI usage as they assess.
-* **AI Ethical Issue Recognition:** The student will demonstrate the ability to recognize ethical issues when presented in a form of case-study/situation/roleplay and recognize cross relationships among the issues.
+* Students will learn effective revision strategies by using AI to analyze their writing for redundancy, readability, and coherence, allowing them to make informed revision decisions.
-* **Application of AI Ethical Perspectives/Concepts:** The student will demonstrate the ability to apply AI ethical perspectives independently in written and oral communication.
+* Students will demonstrate an understanding of digital literacy, including the ability to navigate, use, and critically evaluate AI tools and technologies.
-* **Evaluation of different AI ethical perspectives/concepts:** The student will be able to state a position regarding an ethical problem and reasonably defend her position.

 ## Navigating the Module